Updated: Dec 3, 2020

 The peak of the Australian summer can be hot.
 Really hot.
-And that heat can make it very difficult to fall asleep, stay asleep, and wake up feeling refreshed.
-In turn, this can lead to excessive daytime tiredness, irritability and lack of concentration, which makes for a pretty rotten day.
+And that heat makes sleep a very difficult thing to achieve.
+This heat-induced sleeplessness can lead to excessive daytime tiredness, irritability and lack of concentration, all in all resulting in a pretty rotten time.

-If you can relate to any of that, you’re in luck; we’ve compiled a list of 8 tips that will hopefully help you sleep when summer’s trying its best to stop you.
+If you can relate to any of the above, you’re in luck.
+We've compiled a list of 8 tips that will hopefully help you sleep well when summer’s trying its best to stop you.

 1: Take a Shower